Hammock Camping: The Ultimate Guide

 - The weight – while light, 340g is much heavier than other ‘ultralight’ one-person models

 Weighing in at an incredibly feathery 147g and supporting up to 300lbs, the Hummingbird Ultralight Single might well be the best lightweight backpacking hammock on the market.
 Built to FAA parachute rigging standards and boasting rip-stop lock stitching, this hammock doesn’t scrimp on security and safety in favour of reduced weight.
 Not the roomiest or most comfortable hammock on the market, but ideal for those particularly keen to cut down on poundage and pack size.
-Only the toss of a coin can separate this and the Sea to Summit Ultralight (below) for the title of ‘Best Ultralight Hammock’!
+At a few grams lighter, an inch or so longer and a good few bucks cheaper, the Hummingbird Single just pips the Sea to Summit Ultralight to the post for the title of ‘Best Ultralight Hammock’!

 - Packs down to tiny size